deba-jeff/Asteroid-Rader-App/README.md

 * Kotlin Coroutine for asynchronous operations

 ## Requirements
-* You need and API key from the NASA API to use this App
+* You need an API key from the NASA API to use this App
 * To get an API key, click https://api.nasa.gov/

 ## App Demo